 Southern DHB Nephrology (Renal) Services

-The Nephrology Service is a tertiary level service provider and is responsible for the care of patients requiring peritoneal dialysis and haemodialysis.
-Dialysis education and training is delivered at the Dunedin Dialysis Unit.
-The service has close links with Christchurch and Auckland hospitals where patients are referred for kidney transplantation.
+The Nephrology Service is a tertiary level service provider and is responsible for the care of all patients with kidney disease.

 What is Renal Medicine?